PavlosTze/calculator/README.md

 ## Contributing

-This repo made for showing off my work/project.
-I am not seeking for contributors right now.
-Thank you!
+This repo was made for showing off my work/project.

 ## Authors